ga4gh/product-process/product-process.md

 11. Presentation to Steering Committee
     1. The Study group should present their work at the next Steering Committee meeting
     2. The materials generated for the PRC should be shared with the Steering Committee at least two weeks before the meeting
-12. Steering Committee subset/delegates offline ballot following this process:
+12. <a name="subsetstudyballotprocess">Steering Committee subset/delegates offline ballot following this process:</a>
     1. Following the Study group’s presentation to Steering Committee, the Steering Committee will be balloted to determine if the group should proceed to development work
     2. Steering Committee members can:
         1. Choose to cast a vote themselves